felipefialho/coding-style/README.md

 }
 ```

-Include a single space before the opening brace of a ruleset.
+Include a single space before the opening bracket of a ruleset.

 ```css
 /* Good */